Optical Communications with Relative Intensity Noise: Channel Modeling and Information Rates: Introduction

 RIN is typically measured from a constant light source (e.g., a laser), without an information-carrying signal \cite{agrawal2013semiconductor,RIN_Keysight}.
 RIN is then modeled as memoryless with power proportional to the square of the instantaneous light intensity \cite{agrawal2013semiconductor}.
 In PAM systems, this assumption on RIN results in a model widely used in the literature (see, e.g., \cite{szczerba20124,rizzelli2023analytical,maneekut2024reach}), where the noise power is proportional to the square of the transmitted symbol.
 In this paper, we present a detailed analysis of RIN-dominated high-speed IM-DD systems.
 Starting from the continuous-time transfer characteristics of the signal processing blocks in the transceiver chain, we develop a discrete-time equivalent channel model that explicitly accounts for the statistics of the transmitted symbol sequence.
 The resulting model demonstrates that the commonly used signal-dependent noise model in the literature is imprecise, as it computes the noise statistics neglecting the properties of the information-carrying signal.

 The contributions of this paper are threefold.
 Firstly, we develop a novel analytical discrete-time channel model for such systems.
 The proposed model---unlike the one often used in the literature\cite{szczerba20124,rizzelli2023analytical,maneekut2024reach}---is a channel with memory.
 Secondly, we show through numerical simulations that the proposed model accurately characterizes the signal-dependent noise for arbitrary continuous time PAM waveforms generated with band-limited pulses.
-Lastly, we evaluate achievable information rates (AIRs) of the proposed channel model using a mismatched decoding perspective, where the decoding metric is assumed to be memoryless.
-Our AIR results show that for typical practical system parameters, using $M$-PAM modulation formats with more than $8$ points results in negligible gains.
+Lastly, we evaluate achievable information rates (AIRs) of the proposed channel model taking a mismatched decoding perspective, where the decoding metric is assumed to be memoryless.
+Our AIR results show that for typical practical system parameters, using $M$-PAM modulation formats with more than $8$ points results in negligible gains, unless the channel memory is taking into account.

 The paper is organized as follows.
-The system model is described in Sec.~\ref{sec:system_model}.
-The novel discrete-time channel model with memory is derived in Sec.~\ref{sec:chanmodel}.
+Sec.~\ref{sec:system_model} describes the system model and derives the novel discrete-time channel model with memory.
 The statistical properties of the noise and memory are investigated in Sec.~\ref{sec:noisestat}.
 AIRs are studied in Sec.~\ref{sec:air} before the conclusions are drawn in Sec.~\ref{sec:conclusions}.